The Upland Soul

 I know you can just hear that twang in your head as well as I. He swears by it on every gun and on every part within those guns.

-When I first became of the legal age to excercise my rights, there were only two names in cleaners, protectants, and lubricants that I knew — Hoppe’s and Ballistol.
+When I first became of the legal age to exercise my rights, there were only two names in cleaners, protectants, and lubricants that I knew — Hoppe’s and Ballistol.

 Some folks don’t like the smell of anise, but if you ask me, that heavy scent weeds out the men from the boys.